We Suck at Reservations

 Of course, ask any restaurant owner and they’ll tell you that it’s not fine.
 “People say, ‘Well, if your restaurant is busy, a no-show doesn’t matter — you’ll fill the table,’” explains Andy Ricker, the chef and owner of Pok Pok, the Thai restaurant mini-empire with locations in Brooklyn and Portland, Oregon.
 But, he says, “if you’re really busy, it does matter.
 You might have somebody waiting; meanwhile, there’s a table sitting open for half an hour because you don’t know if the person with the reservation is coming.”
 As Ricker has seen, “the person waiting sees the empty table and they’re like, ‘What the fuck?’
 You’re making people angry when you could have made them happy.”

-You’ve probably never given the complexity of restaurant reservations much thought because they’re simple for customers: Make a call or click a button online, show up, and you get a table.
+You’ve probably never given much thought to the complexity of restaurant reservations because they’re simple for customers: Make a call or click a button online, show up, and you get a table.
 But for restaurants, every night is a constant struggle.
-Hosts start each service with carefully planned maps of where each reservation will sit — then watch as it slowly unravels over the course of the evening.
+Hosts start every service with carefully planned maps of where each reservation will sit — then watch as it slowly unravels over the course of the evening.
 Every no-show, slow eater, late arrival, and extra guest is like a little earthquake that disrupts the entire plan.
 A good host constantly rebuilds and reshuffles tables until everyone fits, and the mental gymnastics required are astounding.
 (If you’ve ever set up a seating chart for a wedding, imagine that stress, every night, with twice as many people in half as much space, and guests who all want to eat at different times.)

 Tock, which turns seven this year, is not alone in trying to help restaurants through the realities of these everyone-is-flaky times.
 In the last few years, a series of high-profile start-ups have hit the restaurant-reservation scene with the goal of selling restaurateurs on their ability to better manage you, the unpredictable guest.
 Improbably, most of these services are growing, to the point where you might need to navigate four different services to eat at four hot New York restaurants: Resy for Fausto; Reserve for La Mercerie; Yelp Reservations for Juku; and a service called SevenRooms for Cote.